Kosmaj: Plants

 The Kosmaj remained highly forested, over 70%, mostly by the deciduous (beech and oak), and to the lesser extent, coniferous woods.
 While the beech and oak forests are results of the natural, spontaneous growth, the patches of conifers were planted by humans.
 Forests cover steeper slopes of the mountain, while the gentler slopes are grass-covered.
 Foothills are covered in orchards and arable fields.
 Self-grown plants used for human consumption include bear's garlic, woodland strawberry, blackberry and cornelian cherry.
+As bear's garlic (sremuš or medveđi luk) became more and more popular in Serbian cuisine in the 21st century, group picking of the plant on the mountain was organized in the early 2020s, and the Bear's garlic festival was founded in 2023.

 Altogether, 551 plant and 300 fungi species inhabits the mountain, including the endangered larkspur (Delphinium phissum) which is on the Red List.
 Some 150 plant species are medicinal or edible and 5 are under the strict protection.
 Additionally, there are 30 relics, 10 sub-endemics, 25 endangered taxa and 60 species under the strict control of use and trade.
 Of fungi species, 80 are edible, 17 are medicinal and 11 are poisonous.

 Cleared areas are mostly used as pastures or are being cultivated as orchards and vineyards.